joshuar/go-hass-agent/README.md

 ## 🌟 About the Project

+Go Hass Agent is an application to expose sensors and controls from a device to Home Assistant.
+You can think of it as something similar to the [Home Assistant companion app](https://companion.home-assistant.io/) for mobile devices, but for your desktop, server, Raspberry Pi, toaster, whatever.
+If it can run Go and Linux, it can run Go Hass Agent!

+Out of the box, Go Hass Agent will report lots of details about the system it is running on.
+You can extend it with additional sensors and controls by hooking it up to MQTT.
+You can extend it **even further** with your own custom sensors and controls with scripts/programs.

 ### 🎯 Features

 - **Sensors:** Expose a number of sensor entities to Home Assistant, which can then be used